keiserjb/scanner/README.txt

 6. Can limit search and replace to published nodes only.

-7. Can search and replace on CCK text fields, in addition to node title and body fields.
+7. Can search and replace on CCK text fields, in addition to the node title.

 8. Searches can be limited to specific fields in specific node types.